String cheese is a popular type of cheese that has a thread-like texture.

 Are There Any Drawbacks To String Cheese?

-As previously mentioned, there are no strange ingredients or additives in string cheese, and the product is just regular cheese that has been heated and stretched.
+As previously mentioned, string cheese has no strange ingredients or additives, and the product is just regular cheese that has been heated and stretched.

 However, one downside to string cheese is that it doesn’t represent the same gram-for-gram value as regular cheese.